convert-units/convert-units/README.md

 */
 ```

-You can also get detailed descriptions of all units for a measure:
+List detailed descriptions of all units for a measure:

 ```js
 convert().list('mass');